 Food Idea #1:

-Help your children to understand that white potatoes discussed in the story raise blood sugar rather quickly.
-However, the sweet potato (no relation to the white potato) is an amazing food.
+Discuss why white potatoes in the story raise blood sugar rather quickly.
+The sweet potato, which is no relation to the white potato, is an amazing food.
 Substitute sweet potatoes for white potatoes for better health.

 4 Health Benefits of Sweet Potatoes:

 - High in fiber.
-Be sure and eat the skin because it’s loaded with fiber.
 Fiber lowers blood cholesterol and slows the absorption of sugar

-- Has cancer-fighting properties; meaning that it destroys cancer cells in the body before they cause damage
+- Cancer-fighting properties; meaning that it destroys cancer cells in the body before they cause damage

-- Low in calories plus they taste very sweet
+- Low in calories plus they taste sweet

-- A sweet potato is in the shape of the pancreas and supports that organ of the body
+- Sweet potatoes are in the shape of the pancreas and support that organ of the body

 Recipe: Sweet Potato Bar